AmrBedir/Probability_Project/README.md

-# Probability and Statistics Assienment Project - Prof. Samir Elmougy
+# Probability & Statistics Assienment Project - Prof. Samir Elmougy

 ### What is required in the project?